trentm/django-markdown-deux/README.md

 Choose the *one* of the following that works best for you:

+- Install the latest release from PyPI:

+        pip install django-markdown-deux

+    or, if you use [ActivePython](http://www.activestate.com/activepython):

+        pypm install django-markdown-deux

+    These should install the dependent `python-markdown2` package.

 - Get a git clone of the source tree:

         git clone git://github.com/trentm/django-markdown-deux.git